Location Photography

 4. Photography Tips

-The Dolomites are an extraordinary place to photograph, but they reward preparation and intentionality more than luck.
+The Dolomites are an extraordinary place to photograph, but they reward preparation and intention more than luck.
 A few things we learned across two weeks.

+Shoot panoramics.
 Some of these landscapes are simply too wide for a single frame.
-Stitching panoramics in Lightroom is straightforward and the results can be spectacular — Lago di Fedaia in particular lends itself to this treatment.
-Don't be precious about it; bracket your shots generously and stitch later.
+Stitching in Lightroom is straightforward and the results can be spectacular, and Lago di Fedaia in particular lends itself to it.
+Bracket generously and stitch later.

-It sounds counterintuitive in a landscape famous for vivid colour, but several of the mountain compositions work beautifully in monochrome.
-The graphic quality of the rock faces and ridgelines translates well — worth experimenting in post even if you don't shoot it that way in the field.
+Try black and white.
+It sounds counterintuitive in a landscape famous for colour, but several of these compositions work beautifully in monochrome.
+The graphic quality of the rock faces and ridgelines translates well, so it's worth experimenting in post even if you didn't shoot for it in the field.

-Essential for the lake shots.
-Sorapis and Fedaia both have vivid, highly reflective water — a polariser cuts the glare and brings out the colour in a way that's very difficult to replicate in post.
+Bring a polarising filter.
+Essential for the lakes.
+Sorapis and Fedaia both have vivid, highly reflective water, and a polariser cuts the glare and brings out the colour in a way that's very hard to replicate afterwards.

-I shot the trip on a Fujifilm XT5 for digital and a Fuji GSW690 medium format film camera for the shots I really wanted to commit to.
-With only 32 exposures across the whole fortnight, every frame had to earn its place — and that discipline made me more intentional with my digital shooting too.
-You don't need to shoot film to take that lesson on board: treating a handful of shots per location as your 'considered' frames, and the rest as exploration, is a useful discipline regardless of what you're shooting with.
+Consider bringing film.
+I shot the trip on a Fujifilm X-T5 for digital and a Fuji GSW690 medium format film camera for the shots I really wanted to commit to.
+With only 32 exposures across the whole fortnight, every frame had to earn its place, and that discipline made me more intentional with the digital shooting too.
+You don't need to shoot film to take the lesson on board.
+Treating a handful of shots per location as your considered frames, and the rest as exploration, is useful whatever you're shooting with.

+Don't ignore the details.
 The Dolomites are so vast that it's easy to spend the whole trip shooting wide.
-Some of the most interesting frames come from slowing down — a cafe terrace at Seceda, the cave mouths at Tre Cime, looking back down a cable car with a peak beyond.
-The landscape will look after itself; make sure you're also looking at what's immediately around you.
+Some of the most interesting frames come from the smaller things: a cafe terrace at Seceda, the cave mouths at Tre Cime, a peak framed at the end of a cable car.
+The landscape will look after itself, so make sure you're also looking at what's immediately around you.

-Bring one, but don't feel obliged to use it constantly.
-It earns its place for long exposures at waterfalls and for careful panoramic work, but for most of the hiking locations you'll be moving too much to set up regularly.
+Bring a tripod, but don't feel tied to it.
+It earns its place for long exposures at waterfalls and for careful panoramic work.
+For most of the hiking locations you'll be moving too much to set it up regularly.

 5. Practical Advice